Some would say that it’s much harder for B2B marketers to source the right influencers than it is for B2C marketers.

 “Sending out a HARO query, especially if it’s on a popular topic such as artificial intelligence or blockchain, usually yields upwards of 50 to 100 (mostly!) highly qualified experts on the topic of interest,” he says.
 “Not only does this increase the legitimacy of a blog post or article in, say, Forbes by featuring an expert, it usually bumps the exposure of the piece since whoever you quote in the article will be happy to share it with their own followers on social media.
 Unlike a lot of high-powered marketing tools, HARO is free, so you get a ton of value for no money whatsoever.”

-Of course, all these tools are just a first step in the Influencer Marketing process.
-Because B2B Influencer Marketing is all about relationship building, companies like Brand24 and GoDaddy use these identification tools in conjunction with Nimble in order to cultivate long-term, mutually beneficial relationships with influencers, at scale.
+Of course, all these tools are just the first step in the Influencer Marketing process.
+Because B2B Influencer Marketing is all about relationship building, companies like Brand24 and GoDaddy use these identification tools in conjunction with Nimble in order to cultivate long-term, mutually beneficial relationships with influencers at scale.